 In 2012 I took up blogging as an enjoyable pastime.
-Writing what I felt like and when I felt like it.
+Writing what I felt like, when I felt like it.

 In 2017 blogging became a job.
-Which means writing every day–same time each day–regardless of mood.
+Which meant writing every day, same time each day, regardless of mood.
 Covering topics that interest readers first and myself second, and trashing most of the drafts.

-Still enjoyable, but it can also be a grind sometimes.
+Still enjoyable, but it's also a grind sometimes.

 Painting is no different.
-It's a wonderful activity that can deepen you while removing stress from your life.
+It's a wonderful activity that can expand you while removing stress from your life.
 But an unpredictable career path that will bring a new dimension of stress into your life.
-The internal and external pressure to produce, exhibit, and sell, continually, can be exhausting.
+The internal and external pressure to produce, exhibit, and sell , continually, can be exhausting.

 And the bad news?

 Wonderful!
-Read on then, because here's what your new job entails:
+Read on then, because here's what your dream job entails:

 Becoming Frighteningly Good

-Let's focus for a moment on just two approaches you can take with your output:
+Let's focus on two ways you can approach your artistic output.

 The First Approach is to crank out a bunch of appealing, affordable works of art that will beautify people's homes.
-It's a perfectly sensible approach that some artists do very well with.
+A perfectly sensible approach that some artists do very well with.

-Except there are countless artists all over the world doing the same thing.
+Except there are countless artists from all over the world doing the same thing.
 Emerging artists from developing countries are practically giving their stuff away.
-Competing with that kind of crowd will be tough.
+Competing with that crowd will be tough.